stefonarch/LXQt-Wayland-files/README.md

 * Labwc and kwin_wayland start scripts will start `lxqt-session` automatically; in other compositors executing `lxqt-session` or some of its components has to be configured in their settings file.
 For both complete installation setups are available, see "Screenshots" below.
+To exit also the compositor after exiting LXQt  `&& <exit_command>` should be used.
 * `startlxqt<compositor>` scripts can be executed also directly in tty.

 * `$XDG_CURRENT_DESKTOP` is now set to `LXQt:<compositor` including also `:wlroots` if not kwin-wayland.